Javorník (Jeseník District): Etymology

-The town's name is derived from javor, i.e. 'maple' in Czech.
+The town's name is derived from the Czech word javor, i.e. 'maple'.

 Geography

 Javorník is located about 23 km northwest of Jeseník and 90 km north of Olomouc, on the border with Poland.
 The town proper is situated in the valley of the stream Javornický potok.

-The larger part of the municipal territory lies in the Golden Mountains, only the eastern part lies in the Vidnava Lowlands.
-The highest point is the mountain Borůvková hora at 899 m above sea level, located on the Czech-Polish border.
+The larger part of the municipal territory lies in the Golden Mountains, only the eastern part lies in the Vidnava Lowland.
+The highest point is the mountain Borůvková hora at 899 m above sea level, located on the Czech–Polish border.